fluxrider/playlist_shuffle/README.md

 The context example of a music album (~12 songs) being played in a loop is not as contemporary as it used to be.
 This paper disregard that an easy way out of the problem is to add more songs, such that the shuffled sequence never needs to loop in one listening session.

 The music playlist example is easy to picture and fun to test in the wild, but it is not the actual problem I'm trying to solve.
 The problem is how to repeatedly shuffle a cyclic list and avoid *too close* and *too far* duplicates.
 Solutions involving spreading music genre uniformly [4] have nothing to do with this problem.
-Using played count history is also unaplicable.
+Using played count history is also not relevant.

 A different example of a cyclic sequence could be spawning a random fruit in a video game for the player to pick up, then spawn another one when they do.
 It would be annoying to see 3 bananas in a row, or never see a cherry.